SLab-Medical/SLab-Medical-Segmentation/README.md

 # SLab Medical Segmentation (SMS)

-A general medical segmentation toolkit developed by the SLab team, led by Prof. Shuang Song.
+A advanced and general medical segmentation toolkit developed by the SLab team, led by Prof. Shuang Song.

 ## :rocket: News
-* **(2025.10.16):** The first version of SLab Medical Segmentation (SMS) repo are released.
+* **(2025.11.20):** The first version of SLab Medical Segmentation (SMS) repo are released.

 ## Table of Contents